emrichmp/myBPI/dev_planning.md

 ## To-Do
-[] - Figure out what the "profile info" is going to be [] - grab Vianai logo and add to public folder
+[] - Figure out what the "profile info" is going to be [X] - grab Vianai logo and add to public folder
-[] - Figure out specific Vianai Colors
+[X] - Figure out specific Vianai Colors
+[] - Do header
+[] - Figure out how to wire frame redux and thunk

 ## Project Broken Down